 A higher percentage of 5 A\-C grade GCSEs are achieved by children with SEN without a statement in contrast to children with a statement.
-Whilst figures appeared to rise until 2011-13, they then fall in both groups up to 2015.
+Nationally and locally figures rose from 2008 to 2013, but there was a sharp decline between 2013 and 2014, which was levelled off in 2015.